dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2899: Free markets promote individual freedoms.
+### T2899: A freer market can enhance individual freedom.

 |Support|
 |---|